 - When tackling the Edexcel A-Level Question 5 make sure you cover as many elements of music as possible in your response.
 Having said that, make sure that you link them effectively to the question and ensure that they explain the question.

-- Wider Listening is an absolutely essential commodity in the exam essays, make sure you include lots of examples.
-These can be other set works or frankly, any piece of music that is relevant.
+- Wider Listening is an absolutely essential commodity in the exam essays.
+Include examples of set works or any other piece of music that is relevant.
 At the start of the exam just remind yourself that you simply have to include Wider Listening in order to be successful.
 These reminders are crucial at the start of the exam as they remind you exactly what you are going to do.

-- When answering longer answer questions and essays, the examiner wants to see you using key terms to explain the music and describe what is going on.
-You must ensure that you always say WHY something is happening, and in the essays you will link this to the context.
+- When answering longer answer questions and essays, the examiner wants to see you using key terms.
+This will help to explain the music and describe what is going on.
+Always ensure you say WHY something is happening and link this to the context.
 When you look at the question headings, you will see what area of study the question is linked to.
 At this moment, think back to the contexts that you studied for that area of study and the lines of argument.

 - Sometimes less is more, and waffle is never a good thing.
 Make sure that they essay questions are well answered and that you cover all of the key points.
-It is important that you think over all the essays you completed during the A-Level course, reminding yourself of the approach you are going to take.
+It is important that you think over all the essays you completed during the A-Level course.
 The essays are basically an evaluation of a piece of music where you suggest how the composer created the sound they created and fulfilled the objective behind the music.
 Include as many key terms as possible and qualify every point with Wider Listening.

-There is so much to think about in an exam and soon overriding tip is to stay calm and just pace yourself carefully through the exam.
-Revision is done and now it all comes down to time management and planning.
+There is so much to think about in an exam.
+The overriding tip is to stay calm and just pace yourself carefully through the exam.
+Once the revision is done it all comes down to time management and planning.
 There is no room for Panic!